-Latest Drupal interview questions
+Latest Drupal interview questions and answers 2018

 Drupal (pronounced Dru-Pull) is an open source content management system offering a toolset that rivals those of most commercial alternatives.
 With integrated social media and e-commerce functionality, it provides unique value as part of your social media strategy.

 Drupal comes with

 In Drupal a patch is a file that consists of a list of differences between one set of files and another.
 All code changes, additions, or deletions to Drupal core and contributed modules/themes between developers are done through patches.